dpwdec/roman-numerals/README.md

 10. Code a solution so that the test passes.
 11. Create a test for converting 10 to "X"
 10. Code a solution so that the test passes.
+11. Create a test that manages numbers greater than 10 by also return the module of number / 10 to a numeral
+8. Code a solution so that the test passes.